zkutalik/ssimp_software/README.md

 `cd ssimp_software-master`

-(3) run the make file (source compilation)
+(3) run the makefile (source compilation)

 `make`

 (4) Run your first summary statistics imputation on a test file (uses a small toy reference panel)

 `bin/ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`

-(5) You need to have a reference panel ready.
-Checkout the next section to see how to download and install a reference panel.
+(5) To run your own summary statistics imputation, you need to have a reference panel ready.
+Check out the next section to see how to download and install a reference panel.

 ## Download 1000 genomes reference panel
 [//]: -------------------------------